 The use of stones has seen significant advances in the field of physical therapy.
 Therapists use them in a type of massage called “hot stone massage.”

 This massage involves the use of smooth, heated stones.
-Therapists place the stones in specific areas of your body to ease muscle tension and stiffness.
+Therapists place the stones in specific areas of your body to ease muscle tension and stiffness. ” During a hot stone massage, smooth, flat, heated stones are placed on specific parts of your body,” Debra Rose Wilson, PhD describes.
 This massage therapy also aims to increase metabolism and circulation.
 However, stones have other applications outside physical therapy.
 Their use has also played a role in the field of psychotherapy and counseling.

 Psychotherapy And Counseling